Clinical Research Visa Sponsorship Jobs in Ohio

 - Review consent form with participant and provide time for participant to consider study participation.

-- Execute the informed consent process according to Good Clinical Practices (GCP), CCHMC procedures and other applicable policies.
+- Execute the informed consent process according to GCP and CCHMC procedures and other applicable rules, regulations and policies.

-- Communicate with participants' clinical team regarding study participation as indicated by protocol and/or manual of operations.
+- Communicate with participants' clinical team regarding study participation.

 - Document in applicable systems (tracking, electronic health, etc.) participants approached, screened and enrolled in the study.